Japan's military, among world's strongest, looks to build | Law-Order

 Under a bilateral security pact, Japan hosts about 50,000 US troops, mostly on the southern island of Okinawa, which, along with Japanese units in Hokkaido, are strategically crucial to the US presence in the Pacific.

-Japanese Prime Minister Fumio Kishida, who took office in October, said during his first troop review that he would consider "all options", including possibly pursuing pre-emptive strike capabilities to further "increase Japan's defence power" — a divisive issue that opponents say violates the constitution.
+Japanese Prime Minister Fumio Kishida, who took office in October, said during his first troop review that he would consider “all options,” including possibly pursuing pre-emptive strike capabilities to further “increase Japan's defense power” — a divisive issue that opponents say violates the constitution.

 Japan has more than 900 warplanes, 48 destroyers, including eight Aegis missile-combating systems, and 20 submarines.
 That exceeds Britain, Germany and Italy.
 Japan is also buying 147 F-35s, including 42 F-35Bs, making it the largest user of American stealth fighters outside of the United States, where 353 are to be deployed.